Craig Patrick: The Miracle on Ice

-Patrick served as Assistant General Manager and Assistant Coach under Herb Brooks for the 1980 US Olympic Gold Medal-winning hockey team, the Miracle on Ice.
+Patrick served as assistant general manager and assistant coach under Herb Brooks for the 1980 US Olympic Gold Medal-winning hockey team, the Miracle on Ice.

 Patrick was also the general manager for the 2002 US Olympic team, also coached by Brooks, which won the silver medal – the first US hockey medal since the 1980 team.
 This tournament was further notable as it was largely the same roster that underperformed in the 1998 Olympics, yet aging players like Mike Richter and Phil Housley performed well beyond expectations and were named to the 2002 tournament all-star team.

 During both Olympic tournaments, the Team USA defeated the Soviets/Russians.
-Interestingly, both games were played on Friday, February 22nd, in their respective years, with a one-goal victory for Team USA.
-Team USA would also play for the gold medal on Sunday, February 24th, but would lose to Canada in 2002.
+Interestingly, both games were played on Friday, February 22, in their respective years, with a one-goal victory for Team USA.
+Team USA would also play for the gold medal on Sunday, February 24, but would lose to Canada in 2002.

 NHL management and beyond

 In 1980, he became director of operations for the New York Rangers and in 1981 became the youngest general manager in Rangers history.
 He also served as head coach of the Rangers for parts of two seasons (1980–81 and 1984–85).

 He was named general manager of the Pittsburgh Penguins on December 5, 1989.
 During his tenure, the Penguins won two Stanley Cup championships, one President's Trophy, and five division titles.
 Patrick also served as head coach of the Penguins twice, during the 1989–90 and 1996–97 seasons.

 His early years as GM of the Penguins are remembered as some of the most productive in the history of the franchise.
-In 1990, he spent his first round draft pick on Czechoslovakian forward Jaromir Jagr.
+In 1990, he spent his first round draft pick on Czechoslovak forward Jaromír Jágr.
 He traded the Penguins' second round pick that year to Calgary for Joe Mullen, a player the Flames had considered to be over the hill.
 Perhaps his most legendary trade occurred March 4, 1991, when he sent John Cullen, Jeff Parker and Zarley Zalapski to the Hartford Whalers in exchange for Ron Francis, Ulf Samuelsson and Grant Jennings.
 The move was viewed as a huge gamble.
 Cullen was the fifth leading scorer in the NHL at the time.
 However, the players Patrick acquired in the trade played big roles in the Penguins' Stanley Cup championship victories in 1991 and 1992.